sunnypilot/sunnypilot/README.md

 <details><summary><h3>🚨 Read Before Installing</h3></summary>

 It is recommended to read this entire page before proceeding.
-This will ensure that you fully understand each added feature on sunnypilot and you are selecting the right branch for your car (and device) to have the best driving experience.
+This will ensure that you fully understand each added feature on sunnypilot, and you are selecting the right branch for your car (and device) to have the best driving experience.

 sunnypilot is compatible with **most** models of the following car manufacturers:
 * Hyundai/Kia/Genesis (**HKG**)